djblackberry64/Lempire-resource-bunker/FAQ.md

 # Frequently Asked Questions

-### What is 404 resource bunker?
+### What is Lempire resource bunker?
-404 resource bunker is a collection of resources dedicated to help people navigate digital work, especially programming.
+Lempire resource bunker is a collection of resources dedicated to help people navigate digital work, especially programming.
 It aims to help people map out there way in this digital day and age by providing a little bit of structure in this ever changing world.

 ### Where can I get support?
 For the fastest support and community engagement, please join our Discord server: